ContentMine/workshop-resources/resources/facilitators/README.md

   This should help facilitators and organizers prepare their sessions.
 Can be converted into github issues and be used as a to do list throughout the planning and execution of the workshop.
 * `template_programme`
   - this can be edited to make a programme for the day with the ContentMine theme.
 There are Pages and MS Word versions for Apple/Office users
-* `template_README.md`
+* `repository template` LINK-to-workshoptemplate
-  - this can be copied and pasted as the README for the new workshop repo.
+  - this can be copied and pasted as the new workshop repository.
 It will need to be filled with the relevant information for the specific workshop.